bechbd/mcp/src/amazon-neptune-mcp-server/README.md

 The Amazon Neptune MCP Server provides the following capabilities:

-1. **Run Queries**: Execute openCypher and/or Gremlin queries against the configured database
+1. **Run Queries**: Execute openCypher, SPARQL, and/or Gremlin queries against the configured database
-2. **Schema**: Get the schema in the configured graph as a text string
+2. **Schema**: Get the schema in the configured graph as a text string.
+You can choose to see either the Property Graph or RDF schemas
 3. **Status**: Find if the graph is "Available" or "Unavailable" to your server.
 This is useful in helping to ensure that the graph is connected.

 ### AWS Requirements